rollbear/trompeloeil/README.md

   template types with more than one template parameter.)
   * use a typedef as a simple work-around
 - Function templates cannot be mocked
-- EXPECT_DESTRUCTION is not supported
-- Reporting really needs more work
+- Reporting needs more work
 - Tracing
 - WAY too many macros...
   * uses empty __VA_ARGS__, which is illegal (although harmless)